maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

     println!("Local-Scope: my_int = {my_int}");
     {
-        // In a different scope, this also shadows the same my_int above let my_int: i32 = my_int * 2;
+        // In a different scope, this also shadows the same my_int above
+        // In this block, the "outside" variable temporarily halt from being seen let my_int: i32 = my_int * 2;
         println!("Inside-Scope: my_int = {my_int}");
     }
     // After the scope ends, the shadowing also ends
-    // This one is back to the previously-shadowed my_int println!("Local-Scope: my_int = {my_int}");
+    // This one is back to the previously-shadowed "outside" my_int println!("Local-Scope: my_int = {my_int}");
 }
 ```